 Yes.
-Updates were provided to all local media directing customers to the Outage Map on our website.
-Also, customers have previously been informed about several methods of contacting London Hydro and have the option to select their preferred method of contact from the Outage Management System - email, text message, or telephone.
-Links in text messages, emails and Twitter direct customers to the Outage Notification webpage, which offers customers current restoration times.
+Updates were provided to all local media directing customers to our online Outage Map.
+Also, customers have been informed about several methods of contacting London Hydro and have the option to select their preferred method of contact from the Outage Management System - email, text message, or phone.
+Links in text messages, emails and Twitter direct customers to the Outage Notification webpage that offers customers up to date restoration times.